canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     watch -n 1 cat /proc/interrupts

-First you can list the isolated CPUs:
+You can list the isolated CPUs:

 .. code-block:: shell